Before your colonoscopy or surgery:

 The majority of patients will be prescribed the following medications:

 - Ibuprofen, a NSAID that relieves pain and decreases inflammation

 All medications should be taken with food or they may induce nausea.
 The Ibuprofen is the more important of the pain relievers as it decreases inflammation.
 Ibuprofen should be taken 3 times a day for 10 days, while the narcotic should only be taken every 4-6 hours if needed (and discontinued once your pain is adequately relieved by the Ibuprofen).
 Also, narcotics may cause constipation, so you should only take narcotics if you need to.

 Most insurance companies won’t pay for the stool softener prescription.
-If your pharmacy doesn’t fill that prescription, please purchase over the counter Docusate Sodium.
+Consider purchasing over the counter Docusate Sodium.
 This is a lower strength than I recommend.
 Please take 2 tablets of the over the counter variety twice a day for the period time you are taking the narcotic pain reliever.

 Should you feel constipated (miss having a bowel movement for a day or two), please take 2 tablespoons of Milk of Magnesia (an over the counter laxative readily available at all pharmacies) 3 times a day until you have a bowel movement.

 Please let Dr. Sternberg, or his office staff, know if you have any allergies or prior reactions to the medications listed above, well in advance of surgery.